|SSM Cardinal Glennon Children's Medical Center|

 You might not have concerns if your teen is working around the neighborhood with people you know.
 But you might have questions if your child's takes a job where you don't know the people or the environment.

-If you choose, get references for jobs from the school, parents, the labor department, and the Better Business Bureau.
+When possible, get references for jobs from the labor department and the Better Business Bureau.
 Make an appointment to meet with your teen's potential employer and take a quick tour of the work environment.

 Ask questions, including: